San Luis Valley Public Health Partnership

 The Colorado Department of Public Health and Environment (CDPHE) and the West Central Public Health Partnership (WCPHP) provide guidance to SLVPHP.

 In 2013, SLVPHP was one of 16 sites across the country to participate in a learning community and develop models for cross-jurisdictional sharing through the Center for Sharing Public Health Services (CSPHS).
 This was a national initiative managed by the Kansas Health Institute with funding from the Robert Wood Johnson Foundation.
-Additional funding and support continues to be provided by the Colorado Department of Public Health and Environment's Office of Planning, Partnerships and Improvement.
+Additional funding and support continues to be provided by the Colorado Department of Public Health and Environment's Office of Public Health Practice, Planning, and Local Partnerships (previously known as the Office of Planning, Partnerships and Improvement).

 This collaborative model has allowed SLVPHP to support each public health department in their responsibilities and new initiatives that benefit the group.
 SLVPHP shares services and functions, including: